 - Easily query and visualize across both your recent and historical log data via your Kibana interface, enabling you to quickly identify and troubleshoot performance issues.

 With a few clicks, you can create Amazon Elasticsearch domains using the domain creation wizard in the console.
 Each domain is an Elasticsearch cluster in the cloud with the compute and storage resources you specify.
-You can also create your domains by a making a single Amazon Elasticsearch Service API call through the AWS Command Line Interface (CLI) or the AWS SDK.
+You can also create your domains by a making a single Amazon Elasticsearch Service API call through the Amazon Command Line Interface (CLI) or the Amazon SDK.
 While creating a new domain you can specify the number of instances, instance types, and storage options.
 You can also modify or delete existing domains at any time.

 Flexible Storage Options